hrrno/wp1/README.md

 * TSD supports [Galaxy](https://galaxyproject.org/)
 * Focusing on analysis tool integration and platform management should give us a best-of-breed experience while leveraging established ecosystems and toolchains

 #### 7: Data security protocols for NIPH registries

 * Pseudonymization, as a information security best practice, has been incorporated into the design of the mMFR
-* At-rest and in-transit data security will be reconsidered
+* At-rest and in-transit data security will see marginal improvements
-* The secure [PIPE](http://academypublisher.com/jsw/vol03/no02/jsw03022332.pdf) model will be used as a data sharing model that supports privacy by design
+* The secure [PIPE](http://academypublisher.com/jsw/vol03/no02/jsw03022332.pdf) model will be used as a data sharing and security model that supports privacy by design
+  * Explicitly shared data subsets, multi-party consent, and shared cryptographic key management
+  * A threshold scheme will be applied to data-sharing partners for key and data recoverability
+  * Support for cross-register re-identification of data under strictly controlled conditions
 * Retroactive data operations to protect data post-release are being considered

 #### 8: Data registry linkage protocols

+* Analysis of the architecture and solutions of industry leaders has been carried out
 * Tooling has been constructed to allow linkage across pseudonymized registers
 * A key interface has been defined in mMFR allowing unified identity operations on central regitries
   * pseudonymized identities can be retroavticely applied to pre-existing registries